Did 30k people recover from COVID-19 after eating “Bhabhi Ji Ke Papad” asks Raut

 During the second day of discussion in Rajya Sabha on the pandemic and steps taken by the Centre, Sanjay Raut (Shiv Sena) took exception to the criticism by some BJP leaders, including Rajya Sabha MP Vinay Sahasrabuddhe, of the measures taken by the Maharashtra government to control the pandemic.

 "More than 30,000 people have recovered from COVID in Maharashtra.
-How did it happen?," he said
+How did it happen?" he said

 Sanjay Raut slams Rajya Sabha MPs for criticising Maharashtra's COVID-19 situation